villagecomputing/superpipe/docs/use_cases.md

 # Use Cases

-Superpipe is most useful for data extraction, classification, and tagging.
+Superpipe is useful for any data labeling, extraction, classification, or tagging task where the output is structured and the structure is known.

 ## Extraction

 ### Document extraction

-### Form-filling
+Extract entities and facts from PDFs, emails, websites, etc.

-### Tagging
+### Product Catalog tagging

+Enrich your product catalog with AI-generated tags to power search, filtering and recommendations.

 ### Query analysis

+Extract filter arguments from natural language search queries.

 ## Classification

 ### Product Categorization

+Categorize

 ### Sentiment analysis